CommonAccord/Site-Org/Doc/DefensivePatentLicense/Form_1_1.md

 2.2.Ti=License Extends Solely to Licensed Patents in Connection with Licensed Products and Services

-2.2.sec=For clarity, this License does not purport to grant any rights in any Licensor‚Äôs copyright, trademark, trade dress, design, trade secret, other intellectual property, or any other rights of Licensor other than the rights to Licensed Patents granted in Section 2, nor does the License cover products or services other than the Licensed Products and Services.
+2.2.sec=For clarity, this License does not purport to grant any rights in any Licensorís copyright, trademark, trade dress, design, trade secret, other intellectual property, or any other rights of Licensor other than the rights to Licensed Patents granted in Section 2, nor does the License cover products or services other than the Licensed Products and Services.
 For example, this License would not apply to any conduct of a Licensee that occurred prior to accepting this License under Section 1.1.

 2.=[01/Agt/Bit/Outline/1-2.Secs]

 2.3.Ti=Scope

-2.3.sec=This License does not include Patents with a priority date or Effective Filing Date later than Licensor‚Äôs last Discontinuation Date that has not been followed by a subsequent Offering Announcement by Licensor.
+2.3.sec=This License does not include Patents with a priority date or Effective Filing Date later than Licensorís last Discontinuation Date that has not been followed by a subsequent Offering Announcement by Licensor.

 2.4.Ti=Future DPL Users

-2.4.sec=This License does not extend to any DPL User whose Offering Announcement occurs later than Licensor‚Äôs last Discontinuation Date that has not been followed by a subsequent Offering Announcement by Licensor.
+2.4.sec=This License does not extend to any DPL User whose Offering Announcement occurs later than Licensorís last Discontinuation Date that has not been followed by a subsequent Offering Announcement by Licensor.

 2.5.Ti=Revocation and Termination Rights

-2.5.0.Sec=Licensor reserves the right to revoke and/or terminate this License with respect to a particular Licensee if, after the date of the Licensee‚Äôs most recent Offering Announcement:
+2.5.0.Sec=Licensor reserves the right to revoke and/or terminate this License with respect to a particular Licensee if, after the date of the Licenseeís most recent Offering Announcement:

 2.5.1.Sec=Licensee makes any Infringement Claim, not including Defensive Patent Claims, against a DPL User; or